Threlkeld

-Threlkeld is a village and civil parish in the north of the Lake District in Cumbria, England, to the east of Keswick.
+Threlkeld is a village and civil parish in the north of the Lake District in Cumbria, England, (in the historic county of Cumberland to the east of Keswick.
 It lies at the southern foot of Blencathra, one of the more prominent fells in the northern Lake District, and to the north of the River Glenderamackin.
 The parish had a population of 454 in the 2001 census, decreasing to 423 at the Census 2011.
+Part of the parish lies within the Skiddaw Group SSSI (Site of Special Scientific Interest).

 Overview

 The name is of Norse origin and is a combination of thraell, meaning slave or serf, and kelda, meaning a spring or well.
-There was extensive Norse settlement in the area during the era of Viking expansion (790s-1066).
+There was extensive Norse settlement in the area during the era of Viking expansion (790s–1066).
 Thraell was probably a reference to native Cumbrians subjugated by the incoming Norse.